Nagoya Castle Saga with Kids: A Family Guide to the Forgotten Hideyoshi Stronghold (2026)

 The classic family circuit: morning at Nagoya Castle ruins and museum, then a 15-minute drive to Yobuko for live squid lunch, then an afternoon at Karatsu Castle.

 It’s three iconic Saga coastal stops in one day — but only realistic with a car.
-If you don’t have one, book a Saga rental car on Klook →, and see our full driving guide for pickup tips and child-seat notes.
+See our full driving guide for pickup tips and child-seat notes.

 More Saga Family Reads